Homemade Wet Dog Food: 15 Moisture-Rich Recipes Your Dog Will Love

 ½ cup plain Greek yogurt

-✦ Add only after cooling
+✦ Add after cooling — heat kills probiotic cultures

 🐟